Speaker FAQs - Pharmacy Connect

 Do I need to bring a copy of my presentation with me?

-If you are not applying for CPD accreditation and make changes to your submitted presentation, please email the updated version to the Events Manager the day before or submit via Dropbox, WeTransfer etc if the file is too large.
+If you make changes to your submitted presentation, please email the updated version to the Events Manager by the day prior to your presentation.
+If the file is too large to email, the Events Manager will provide a link to a One Drive folder.
 Due to cyber security reasons, please do not bring your updated presentation on a USB as the event organiser and AV team laptops have been USB disabled.

 How will I know when my presentation time is up?